DeFiGeek-Community/yamato-interface/CONTRIBUTING.md

 ## Pull Request Guidelines

+### Discover issues

+If you're ready to tackle some open issues, we've collected [some good first issues](https://github.com/DeFiGeek-Community/yamato-interface/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for you.

+### Flow to pull request

 1. Set up local copy, as described in [development section](#fork-and-clone-the-repository) below.

 2. In your forked repository, make your changes in a new git branch: